tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_analyze_json.md

 {: .tip}
 It's important to understand the difference between objects and arrays because it determines how you access and display the information.
 Later exercises with dot notation will require you to understand this.

-{% include activity.html %}
+## <i class="fa fa-user-circle"></i> Examine the weather response

 Look at the response from the `weather` endpoint of the OpenWeatherMap weather API.
 Where are the objects?
 Where are the arrays?
+Which objects are nested?
+Which values are booleans versus strings?

 ## More information